 Your Navigation Partner is Apex Accountancy - we're like your GPS and fuel gauge combined, helping you maintain a healthy cash flow to smoothly drive your business forward.
 Reach out to us for tailored strategies that ensure your business tank is always full.
 We have put together another informative newsletter for you which includes information about many New Zealand tax and business matters including:

 Schedular payments are payments made to contractors who perform certain activities.
 Tax is deducted from these payments but they're different to salary or wage payments.
-Watch this handy instructional video about schedular payments.
-Current NewsletterWe have put together another informative newsletter for you which includes information about many New Zealand tax and business matters including:
+Watch this handy instructional video about schedular payments. |

 Archives